 Spa Aboard Noordam

 Greenhouse Spa & Salon aboard Noordam features both single and couples massage rooms and a range of "signature sensory experiences" that include a nurturing relaxation ceremony with hot stones and a 50-minute side-by-side couples deep tissue muscle massage.
-The spa includes a hydrotherapy pool separated from the Lido pool area by a glass wall; we wondered how private it would feel.
+The spa includes a hydrotherapy pool separated from the Lido pool area by a glass wall, which may impede on how private your spa experience might feel.
 Yoga and Pilates are among the classes offered in the fitness center.

 Who Sails on Noordam?